 Movers and Shakers also organises the www.buildtorentforum.co.uk and real estate networking events and conferences around the UK.

 “Build to Rent in Scotland - Still Game?”

-Building on the success of the previous four conferences and tangible progress in the market, this year’s theme reflects the fact that in spite of the challenges around planning and funding, BTR in Scotland has made sound progress and the pipeline is growing.
+Building on the success of the previous four conferences and tangible progress in the market, this year’s theme reflects the fact that despite the challenges around planning and funding, BTR in Scotland has made sound progress and the pipeline is growing.

 This Conference will appeal to key players in Public and Private Sectors involved in Build to Rent in Scotland: